communication

 Accept that where you are now in terms of your communication skills is only your starting point - not your finishing point.

-Goals are very important as a destination to aim for but don't use long term goals as a standard to judge your current performance against - that's a recipe for disillusionment & massive frustration.
+Goals are very important as a destination to aim for but don't use long term goals as a standard to judge your current performance against - that's a recipe for disillusionment and massive frustration.

 I know.
 Because I tried it!